-You’ll know you’re getting close to the end of ERP therapy when you can do exposures at the top of your hierarchy, manage the thoughts that arise, and allow your anxiety to naturally decrease.
+You’ll know you’re getting close to the maintenance stage of your recovery journey when you can do exposures at the top of your hierarchy, manage the thoughts that arise, and allow your anxiety to naturally decrease.

 For most people, the change is distinct and transformative.
 You’ll find yourself participating in an activity that OCD would once have dominated.
 It will be a situation you wouldn’t have been able to handle at the beginning or even in the middle of your ERP journey, but by this point, you’ve worked your way up to it and you’re ready.
 You’ll even end the activity feeling good — something that would have been out of your reach before ERP.

-As you near the end of ERP therapy, you’ll probably still feel some anxiety when facing situations you used to avoid.
+As you near the point of ERP therapy where you and your therapist consider decreasing or discontinuing sessions, you’ll probably still feel some anxiety when facing situations you used to avoid.
 The difference is that the anxiety may fade much faster than it used to, and you’ll feel much less of an urge to make the anxiety and thoughts go away.
-Eventually, the fear will be so manageable that you can end therapy.
+Eventually, the fear will be so manageable that you can enter the maintenance stage of your journey therapy.

 And that’s a beautiful moment.